 That said, it would be absolutely wonderful if this were true.
 Superluminal speeds would lead the way to a new area, perhaps even a new era, of physics and technology.
 It would hallmark the arrival of a vast amount of fundamentally new knowledge of how the universe works.

 I’d be willing to bet a large amount that this result turns out to have a mundane explanation.
 Though, I would dearly love to lose that bet.

 In July of 2011, I had PRK laser eye surgery done.
 Shortly before, I wrote up a Primer on PRK vs Lasik that the reader may find interesting (TL;DR: Lasik is a dodgy quick-fix, avoid it, stick with PRK).
-Before I went into the surgery, I did a great deal of research and found a dizzying array of variables that the prospective patient should take into account before choosing whether
+Since then I expanded on the differences between PRK and Lasik, which hopefully provides the reader with all the questions they should be asking their laser eye surgeon: Lasik vs

 In July of 2011, I had PRK laser eye surgery done.
 Shortly before, I wrote up a Primer on PRK vs Lasik that the reader may find interesting (TL;DR: Lasik is a dodgy quick-fix, avoid it).
 Long before signing up for the surgery, long before going under the laser, I did a ton of research.
 I had been interested in having it done since 1998, and only got it done